rosa637033/OOAD_project_2/README.md

 # OOAD_project_2
 Teammate: Yun Ting Chen
-Used Python for this project
+I used Pycharm and python3 for this project.
+To run the code use app.py.